advantagewtf/sdkviewer/README.md

 - 15 stars: auto schema and sdk dumpers.
 - 20 stars: release source of everything

+- i did remove rust and c# support. unfourtunately i don't work with these languages enough to actually keep up with syntax etc.
+- this may change in the future but for now this is not going to change.

 > [!IMPORTANT]
 > Schema generation is currently bugged.  (every offset is pointing to 0x20 or similar value)